rtorrente/wp-smtp/readme.txt

 = CREDITS =

 WP SMTP plugin was originally created by BoLiQuan.
-It is now owned and maintained by Yehuda Hassine.
+It is now owned and maintained by WPChill.

 = Usage =